 Alienation… is an inevitable by-product of the use of technology.
 Whenever we use a tool to exert greater control over the outside world, we change our relationship with that world.
 Control can be wielded only from a psychological distance… [and] an honest appraisal of any technology, or of progress in general, requires a sensitivity to what’s lost as well as what’s gained.
 We shouldn’t allow the glories of technology to blind our inner watchdog to the possibility that we’ve numbed an essential part of our self.

-It’s a good question.
-We’d venture that they are hitting upon a phenomenon that is becoming distressingly familiar to cultural anthropologists and social scientists alike: the unconscious trade-off we make every day in our virtual interaction between connection and communication, understanding and utility, empathy and efficiency.
-Our kids are likely to follow suit.
+Carr and McLuhan are hitting upon a phenomenon: the unconscious trade-off made every day in the virtual interaction between connection and communication, understanding and utility, empathy and efficiency.
+Children are likely to follow suit.

-Throughout her writing and lectures, virtual communication researcher Sherry Turkle shares unsettling stories of “connecting” in the Digital Age – chilling anecdotes from her own life and from the lives of others that illustrate the dangers of taking the norms of today’s high-tech society for granted – snapshots of moments that expose the alienation created by blind acceptance of these norms.
+Throughout her writing and lectures, virtual communication researcher Sherry Turkle shares unsettling stories of “connecting” in the Digital Age.
+They are moments that expose the alienation created by blind acceptance of these norms.

 She writes about a lawyer working in California, far from his family in New York, who finds out about his sister’s engagement through a mass email to her friends and family.
-She shares his anger and hurt, surprise and disappointment that his sister didn’t call, that she didn’t find a private moment to tell him in person.
+He is angry, hurt, and surprised that his sister didn’t call to tell him in person.
 Turkle writes about a young woman who struggles to defend herself in continuing to spend her weekly Skype dates with Grandma multi-tasking, surreptitiously catching up on her email.
 Turkle describes her guilt and self-justification.
-She shares the accounts of countless others who have been shocked, wounded, and confused by careless use of social media, who exemplify the emotional strife incurred by often un-malicious miscalculations in a world of disconnection – of increasingly warped and devolving social expectations that encourage behavior directly destructive to our most cherished relationships!
+She shares the accounts of countless others who have been shocked, wounded, and confused by the careless use of social media.

 “Today,” she says, “Our machine dream is to be never alone but always in control.
 This can’t happen when one is face-to-face with a person.”